PerGraa/kvstore/README.txt

 Requirements
 ------------
-- Boost libraries installed at system
+Short version for installing requirements in Ubuntu:
+$ sudo apt install cmake clang-4.0 libboost-all-dev protobuf-compiler libprotobuf-dev

+Longer version:
 - A not too old CMake (3.5.1 at development machine)
 - A not too old Clang with C++14 support (4.0.0 at development machine)
+- Boost libraries installed at system
+- Google protobuf (both compiler and dev libs)
 - The project should work in any fairly modern Linux installation, it has been developed and tested on Linux Mint 18.1 (codebase Ubuntu 16.04) and Lubuntu 16.04 (in a virtual machine).